WiseTravelLab/PM-GDN/README.md

 </p>

 ## **Overall description**
-- This repository contains the codebase and datasets for the PM-GDN project, which is associated with our research paper titled "Prompt-based Multi-domain Graph Distillation Network for Smart Tourism Recommendation".
-The code provided here is exclusively for the purpose of peer review.
+- This repository contains the codebase and datasets for the PC-GDN, which is associated with our research paper titled "Prompt-based Cross-domain Graph Distillation Network for Smart Tourism Recommendation".
+The code provided here is exclusively for the purpose of double-blind peer review.
 ## **Code description**
 ### **Implementation details**
-We implemented PM-GDN with TensorFlow and accelerated the model training using an Intel® Xeon® Silver 4210 CPU @ 2.20GHz CPU and NVIDIA Quadro RTX 6000 (24G) GPU.
+We implemented PC-GDN with TensorFlow and accelerated the model training using an Intel® Xeon® Silver 4210 CPU @ 2.20GHz CPU and NVIDIA Quadro RTX 6000 (24G) GPU.
 The operating system is Ubuntu 22.04, the system memory is 126G, and the coding platform is Pycharm.

 ### **Vesion of packages**
 The following versions of the programming language and libraries are used in this project: